Burial & Cemetery

 Can I pre-pay for a direct burial?

 While you can pre-pay, many consumer advocates suggest "pre-planning" without "pre-paying."
 You can document your wishes and keep the funds in a Payable-on-Death (POD) bank account.
 This keeps your money under your control while ensuring it is available immediately upon death.
-For those with retirement accounts, understanding 401k and IRA After Death (Practical Steps and Documents) is also vital for estate planning.
+For those with retirement accounts, keeping beneficiary designations current with an up-to-date beneficiary checklist is also vital for estate planning.

 Conclusion